LSX-UniWue/non-item-transformers/docs/source/developer_guide.rst

    be a directory)
 -  Every directory deserves its own little README.md describing its purpose, contents, and implementation hints in a few sentences
--  If this project aims to become a CLI one day the project structure should represent that by:

-   -  Either: directories should be structured into commands
-   -  Or: An app directory should be created in which commands are defined and registered at one central file

 -  If a class is defined in a file the file should have the same name as the class (e.g., `indexer.py <./../data/base/indexer.py>`__ defines the CsvSessionIndexer class)